"Man is free at the moment he wishes to be." - Voltaire (1694 - 1778), French Writer, Essayist, and Philosopher

 Paraguay is an attractive destination because of its moderate climate and low economic barriers to entry.
 Real estate is relatively cheap as compared to the United States, Europe or other countries in the region.
 Cost of living, though rising is still lower than that of the USA or Western Europe.
 And the residency requirement of 5,000 USD in a local bank is low when compared to many other countries.

-condition, you have to consider these factors before contemplating a move here.
+medical condition, you have to consider these factors before contemplating a move here.
 The only schools with a “first world” level of education are located in the capitol.
-So unless you are willing to
+So unless you are

-home school your children, you would be obligated to live in the Greater Asuncion area.
-Likewise, the best medical care is also in Asuncion, and commuting to receive monthly treatments from the
+willing to home school your children, you would be obligated to live in the Greater Asuncion area.
+Likewise, the best medical care is also in Asuncion, and commuting to receive monthly treatments

-countryside would not be enjoyable.
+from the countryside would not be enjoyable.
 Another consideraton is money.
-If you do not have an income stream, retirement check, rental income, an internet-based business, or a very marketable skill,
+If you do not have an income stream, retirement check, rental income, an internet-based business, or a very marketable

 considerably lower than in more developed nations.